Facebook is Changing AGAIN!

 While your posts may decrease in organic reach, I wouldn’t encourage you to delete your business page or give up on it.
 Continue to post consistently and use it to build your brand and interact with those who do visit your page.
 Your business page will still be effective in building brand awareness and educating those who are interested about who you are and what you offer.
 However, there are a few things you should consider doing:

 We all are guilty of posting things that we know don’t encourage comments or conversation.
 Rather than simply posting constant promotional posts, attempt to create posts that encourage conversation and comments.
 If Facebook feels that your post will engage people, it will be more likely to be seen in other’s news feeds.

 It’s not surprising that any posts or ads that are being paid for will not be affected by this change.
 Set aside a budget so you can create ads to promote your newest product or latest sale.
 There are a TON of Facebook Ad courses so I’d encourage you to take one and get familiar with how to use them, as they will become a major part of your Facebook strategy.

 3. Create a Facebook Group

-We’ve already noticed that Facebook Groups have become extremely popular (I’m apart of at least 10) And Facebook feels that meaningful and fun conversations often happen in groups.
-So, you can still expect to see group posts appear in your feed.
+We’ve already noticed that Facebook Groups have become extremely popular (I’m apart of at least 10).
+And Facebook feels that meaningful and fun conversations often happens in groups.
+So you can still expect to see group posts appear in your feed.
 I would encourage you to consider creating a group around your niche and using that as your source for growth and medium for building your brand.
 While it shouldn’t be used solely to promote your blog or business it is a great way to grow your following, increase your brand awareness, and improve your interaction with your customers or followers.

 I know these changes aren’t fun, but rather than complaining let’s figure out how we can overcome it!
 If you have any tips, please share them in the comments below.